What is frost heaving?

 Why is a Frost Heave Prevention System important for your business?

-Frost heaving can be detrimental to businesses due to the damage it can do to equipment.
+Frost heaving can be detrimental to businesses due to the damage it may have on equipment.
 If left unchecked, severe frost heaving may even result in entire buildings collapsing due to cracks in the foundation of the floorwork.
-Therefore, without a proper frost heave prevention system in place, unsafe working conditions will always be a constant threat.
+Therefore, without a proper frost heave prevention system in place, unsafe working conditions will always be a constant threat to the business/your employees.

 Frost heaving can also cause door hinges to freeze and be immobilised.
 This can cause doors to malfunction which could result in accidents or injuries at the workplace.
 Access to important documents or inventory stored behind these doors might be jeopardised as well.
 Thus, installing a frost heave prevention system can ensure that doors will not malfunction due to frost heaving.